sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 18 of creating useless commits every other day ✔️~~
 Day 19 of creating useless commits every other day 💀
 Day 20 of creating useless commits every other day 💀
+~~Day 21 of creating useless commits every other day ✔️~~
-Day 21 of creating useless commits every other day ✔️
+Day 22 of creating useless commits every other day ✔️